arkfil/Gramy/README.md

 ### Tech
 BeHealthy uses a number of projects to work properly:

-* [Ionic Framework] - a complete open-source SDK for hybrid mobile app development that is build on Angular
+* [Ionic Framework] - a complete open-source SDK for hybrid mobile application development that is build on Angular
 * [Apache Cordova] - a mobile application development framework (Android / iOS)
 * [node.js] with npm - evented I/O for the backend
 * [JSLint] - a code quality tool that checks for problems in Javascript programs